-We have audited the accompanying consolidated financial statements of Aldebaran Resources Inc. (the "Company"), which comprise the consolidated statements of financial position as at June 30, 2019 and 2018 and the consolidated statements of operations and comprehensive loss, shareholders' equity and cash flows for the year ended June 30, 2019 and the period from incorporation on June 7, 2018 to June 30, 2018, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the accompanying consolidated financial statements of Aldebaran Resources Inc. (the "Company"), which comprise the consolidated statements of financial position as at June 30, 2020 and 2019, and the consolidated statements of operations and comprehensive loss, changes in shareholders' equity, and cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at June 30, 2019 and 2018, and its financial performance and its cash flows for the year ended June 30, 2019 and the period from incorporation on June 7, 2018 to June 30, 2018 in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at June 30, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").